densitydesign/wlm-backend/README.md

 ````

 ###### 5. monuments_locations.py
 It takes `all_monuments.json` and works on a subset with only monuments with coordinates.
 For each monument it checks coordinates points and returns the municipality in which it is contained.
-It does this using [ISTAT shapefiles](https://www.istat.it/it/archivio/222527), licence CC-BY 3.0 IT [https://www.istat.it/it/dati-analisi-e-prodotti/open-data](https://www.istat.it/it/dati-analisi-e-prodotti/open-data).
+From municipality it also retrieves province and region.
+It uses [ISTAT shapefiles](https://www.istat.it/it/archivio/222527), licence CC-BY 3.0 IT [https://www.istat.it/it/dati-analisi-e-prodotti/open-data](https://www.istat.it/it/dati-analisi-e-prodotti/open-data).
 ```
 {
     "mon": "Q2524958",